Best Broadway Shows for Kids and Families

 Whether you're visiting NYC or live here year-round, seeing a Broadway show is a special family experience.
-Kids are sure to remember it vividly, and chances are parents won't forget the credit card bill.
-That's why it's so important to pick a Broadway production wisely, especially when bringing young children to their first performance.
+Kids are sure to remember it vividly, and chances are parents won't soon forget the credit card bill.
+That's why it's important to pick a production wisely, especially when bringing young children to their first Broadway performance.

 While Disney juggernauts The Lion King and Aladdin are popular options, there are other kid-friendly choices that aren't as obvious.
-We've rounded up our 10 best Broadway musicals for families and organized them by age appropriateness.
-As a bonus, we've also got the scoop on how to save big bucks, including two-for-one tickets during the Broadway Week sale, which kicks off January 7.
+We've rounded up our top Broadway musicals for families and organized them by age appropriateness.
+As a bonus, we've also got the scoop on how to save big bucks on tickets to some of our picks.

-Before splurging on tickets to a Broadway show, remember the official age minimum at most theaters is 4, and every audience member needs a ticket.
-Although parents have snuck toddlers into productions (especially Disney ones), wait until your kids are old enough to sit silently for long periods of time.
-For very young children new to live entertainment, start with more interactive shows like Off-Broadway's Gazillion Bubble Show! or something at the New Victory Theater.
-You'll save money and perhaps your sanity.
+Before splurging on tickets to a Broadway show, remember the official minimum age at theaters is 4, and every audience member needs a ticket.
+Although parents have certainly sneaked preschoolers into productions, you're better off waiting until your kids are old enough to sit silently for long periods of time.
+For very young children new to live entertainment, start with more interactive offerings like Off-Broadway's Gazillion Bubble Show!.
+You'll save money and, perhaps, your sanity.